What is financial planning – Meaning, Steps, types in 2023

 Steps for financial planning

 We talked about types of financial planning earlier now we will look at what steps you should take to achieve financial freedom and set a realistic goal for yourself.

 You should be able to track your income and expenses.
-Many people do a mistake now a days that they spend almost everything that they earn with out having a strict income to expense ratio.
-The biggest evil for this in the modern era are credit cards.
-People buy things even if they can’t afford on credit card eventually leading into the credit card trap.
+Many people do a mistake nowadays in that they spend almost everything that they earn without having a strict income-to-expense ratio.
+The biggest evil for this in the modern era is credit cards.
+People buy things even if they can’t afford them on a credit card eventually leading into the credit card trap.

-Remember – credit card debts have the highest interest in any form of loans you can avail!
+Remember – credit card debts have the highest interest in any form of loan you can avail!

 - Monefy – Money Manager